 Mounds of perfection.
 Watch them disappear out of your cookie jar…if they actually made it in there!

-Recipe for: Decadent Chocolate Almond Cookies (via Food Network)
+Recipe for: Decadent Chocolate Almond Cookies (adapted from Food Network)

 Servings: about 20-52 depending on the size you choose